Rainy-ZhouYu/rainy-zhouyu.github.io/README.md

 Based on [AcadHomepage](https://github.com/RayeRen/acad-homepage.github.io), with a layout inspired by [Minimal Light](https://github.com/yaoyao-liu/minimal-light).
 The upstream license is retained in `LICENSE`.

 The local icon sprite uses glyphs from the template-bundled Font Awesome 5 Free (Fonticons, Inc.) and Academicons (James Walsh); the source font licenses are SIL OFL 1.1.
 Paper-figure sources are recorded in `docs/paper-figure-sources.json`.

-University emblems come from official university websites; original sources are recorded in `docs/university-logo-sources.json`.
-All university marks remain the property of their respective institutions.